Home

 While a young man in Somerset County, Charles married Sarah Artest (1851-1906), the daughter of Elijah and Margarette (Dillinger) Artest.

-The Younkins resided in nearby Casselman, Somerset County, where Charles worked as a railroad laborer and coal miner.
+The Younkins moved sometime during the decade of the 1870s into nearby Casselman, Somerset County, where Charles worked as a railroad laborer and coal miner.

-Seen at left is a picturesque view of the Casselman River in the vicinity of the town of Casselman where they lived.
+Seen here is a picturesque view of the Casselman River in the vicinity of the town of Casselman where they lived.

-In 1899-1900, Charles served on the Casselman School Board with his niece's husband, James Rhoads.
-The official list of board members is seen at right, and includes C.A.
+In the late 1890s and early 1900s, Charles became more deeply involved with community activities.
+In February 1896, he was elected to the Casselman town council.
+Then, in 1899-1900, Charles served on the Casselman School Board with his niece's husband, James Rhoads.
+The complete list of board members also includes C.A.
 Youler, J.A.
 Kiphart, B.W.
 Witt and J.W.
 Dwire.

-Sadly, on April 25, 1906, Sarah died of stomach cancer at age 55 in Casselman.
+Sadly, on April 25, 1906, afflicted with a large, cancerous fibroid tumor in her stomach, Sarah died at age 55 in Casselman.
 She is buried at the Mt.
 Union Cemetery.
 For almost a century, her grave was unmarked.

-In 1914, Charles "retired" from his many years of labor.
-Together with his son Alf, they moved to the lush fruit growing community of Wenatchee, Chelan County, WA.
-How or why they identified Wenatchee as a destination point is unknown.
+In 1914, Charles "retired" from his many years of labor and moved to the lush fruit growing community of Wenatchee, Chelan County, WA.
+How or why they identified Wenatchee as a destination point is unknown, other than its potential seemed to be very attractive.

 The flat, open vista of orchard lands of Wenatchee